 On February 1, 2016, Makola M. Abdullah, Ph.D. became the 14th President of Virginia State University (VSU).
 In his remarks during his introduction to the Trojan family, President Abdullah outlined his four core beliefs: I believe in God.
 I believe in family.
 I believe in the transformative nature of education.
 I believe in Virginia State University.

-On June 16, 2016, under his leadership, the Southern Association of Colleges and Schools Commission on Colleges reaffirmed the University’s full accreditation.
-Under Embracing Our Opportunity for Excellence, Abdullah emphasizes focus areas to sustain VSU as an 1890 University in providing a transformative experience for students, strategically investing in academic programs, partnering together as a University to tell the story, embracing the University as a top Land-Grant University, and embracing the University’s role as Virginia’s Opportunity University.
+President Abdullah also emphasized several focus areas to sustain VSU as an 1890 Land-Grant University.
+The areas of focus include providing a transformative experience for students, strategically investing in academic programs, partnering with others as a university to tell the VSU story, embracing the University’s Land Grant Mission and embracing VSU’s role as Virginia’s Opportunity University.

 Under President Abdullah’s leadership, the University has experienced some significant achievements.